 When your prospects aren’t using Google, receiving email from you (assuming you have captured their email address) they’re using Facebook, Twitter, LInkedIn, Pinterest, Instagram, YouTube, SnapChat, Whats App, Tumblr, Tik Tok, Viber etc. You need a presence on at least one of these networks.
 Ideally, you should be updating your social media profile several times each week and linking them to your website.

 Important note: With email marketing make sure you use the analytics packages and split testing capabilities to see how your email campaigns can be improved

 4: Your website is never finished

 With web marketing one of the first things that you need to understand is that your website is never completed.
 This can be a difficult rationale for many to come to terms with.
 Developing a companies website can consume a huge quantity of time and effort.
 Writing copy, finding images etc. So once a website is completed its often convenient to think that this specific marketing activity is completed.

 Unfortunately this isn’t the case, getting the website live should be considered as just the starting point, and that as time and visitors progress, so the website should be modified and improved.
 It is likely that your competitors are improving and modifying their websites, you should be doing the same.
-To see an example of how a website can be modified and improved over time and through the use of Google Analytics click here ( case study to be added)

 Important Note: When working on the website make sure that you don’t follow old SEO approaches which were manipulative and wonky.
 The old style practices of spamming content and gaining inappropriate links no longer work for SEO and in fact will be penalised by Google.
 For websites now SEO it’s all about content, authority, and reputation.